skymethod/denoflare-docs/cli/push-lambda.md

     --secret-key-binding <name:{"algorithm":{"name":"HMAC"...>...
 Secret key environment variable binding, overrides config

     --config <path>                                                Path to config file (default: .denoflare in cwd or parents)
-    --profile <name>                                               Explicit profile to use from config file --account-id <string>                                          Explicit Cloudflare account id to use for authentication --api-token <string>                                           Explicit Cloudflare API token to use for authentication

     --bundle <name=value>...
 Advanced options used when emitting javascript bundles: backend=(process|module), check=(all|local|none)